pekkanikander/google-drive-personal-to-workspace-multiowner-migration/docs/architecture-spike-2.md

    and the user’s token as `Authorization: Bearer ...`.
 6. On success:
    - Display new file ID and file name.
-   - Optionally link to the newly copied file.
+   - Optionally link to the newly moved file.

+> Implementation note (Jan 2025): the current spike uses `files.update` with `addParents`/`removeParents` so the personal file is moved into the Shared Drive folder rather than copied.
+This still relies entirely on the user’s OAuth token and the Drive ACLs configured by the admin.

 ---